kapetan/ruby-mud/README.md

 Ruby port of Mud (package manager for client-side Javascript).
-See [http://github.com/mafintosh/mud](http://github.com/mafintosh/mud) for (non-existing) documentation.
+See [http://github.com/mafintosh/mud](http://github.com/mafintosh/mud) for documentation.
+Ruby-mud's command line interface follows the same conventions as those of Javascript Mud.
+Usage information can be obtained by running `$ mud help` after installation.

 ## Install

+Ruby-mud is available through RubyGems:

 ### Gem